Cyb3rGhoul/ChatGPT-clone/README.md

 ## Contribution:

-The project's GitHub repository can be accessed through this link: [Insert Link to GitHub Repo].
+The project's GitHub repository can be accessed through this link: (https://github.com/Cyb3rGhoul/ChatGPT-clone.git).
 I highly encourage all talented developers and designers to contribute to this project and enhance its UI while introducing exciting new features.